ANLN Workshop at ICC 2015, London

 The goal of the workshop is to solicit the development of new positioning algorithms based on short-range wireless communications as well as new position-aware procedures to enhance the efficiency of communication networks.

 This workshop will bring together academic and industrial researchers to identify and discuss technical challenges and recent results related to short-range positioning.

 This workshop is organized in part by the EU Network of Excellence NEWCOM#, the EU COST Action 1004 (Cooperative Radio Communications for Green Smart Environments), the Italian National Project GRETA, and the Austrian National Research Network SISE.

 The workshop will be co-located with IEEE ICC 2015, the International Conference on Communications (http://www.ieee-icc.org/), in London, UK.
-It will be a one-day event, scheduled for June 8 or June 12, 2015. (conference program: http://ieee-icc.org/program.html)
+It will be a one-day event, scheduled for June 8, 2015. (conference program: http://ieee-icc.org/program.html)

 Registration information for the workshop can be found through the ICC website: http://www.ieee-icc.org/registration.html